Announcing

 And so saying, after imbibing a few glasses of Vino Veritas, came the moment for Finn to revisit the thorny issue of himself, his Ego, his dissatisfactions.
 These had become the true magnetic north of our conversation.
 For someone who thrived on grandiose ideas, sadly, Finn’s focus of late was whittled down to the fixed contemplation of himself, his unfulfilling talent and hollowed-out charm.
 Which was considerable, nonetheless.
 He had the most transient of features.
 One moment, he resembled a grey-tufted cherub—seriously, like that of a Da Vinci canvas—it was fascinating, even mesmerizing to watch.
 The next instant, his mood changed, the gloom deepened.
 His fluid features reassembled themselves alarmingly, Mephisto-like, dramatically peaked brows, incandescent eyes, ashen cheeks.

-However, the true mystery man was actually a relative newcomer named Yeshua.
+However, the true mystery man was a relative newcomer to our group named Yeshua.
 He appeared amongst us one frigid evening, evoking Mary Shelley’s grandest night-frights: towering yet spindle-thin, cheeks of a faintly greenish pallor, bramble-bearded, and with dark-glistering eyes.
 Judging by his sepulchral tales, steeped in New-Age Apocalypse, he might indeed have been a magnet for tormented souls whose private lives ended up gruesomely pulped and taxidermized into his fictions.
 Nonetheless, our response to Yeshua’s flair for the literary dark arts was as soothing as a mild anesthetic.
 As for myself, I ransacked my brain for the gentlest, most complimentary anodyne I could muster, but—whoops—before I could respond, it was Lady Venom herself who launched a full-frontal attack.
 Truly, she could no longer abide my sick-sycophantic manner, my timid reluctance to voice a critical opinion, to be honest and brutally frank as she was now compelled to be with me.

 There came a shock of silence.
 A strained, uneasy silence.
 I glanced around, cautiously, for something awesome that was bound to happen.
 The crackling candle-lamps on the wall, would they blitz into flames?
 Would the cursèd skies burst open and pelt us with rat-tail and scorpion-sting?
 Would a wicked flood-tide sweep in from nowhere and hurl us off our feet, or else, would these rotting floorboards split asunder, engulfing us underground—?
 Well, no, in response to the odious affront, I offered a shrug and a mild, blank stare.
 Privately, though, I vented like a fumarole.
 You want forthright, Lady Venom, you want frank?
 So, how’s this—